ComradDoge/DogeEU4/README.md

 - Mountains and Deserts have an innate -50% local institution spread.
 Let's see how this goes.
 - Lombardy-Venetia no longer limited to Milan/Venice tags, still limited to the relevant cultures.
 - Added new loading screen "Richard, Duke of Gloucester, and the Lady Anne" by Abbey.
 It goes hard.
 Doge included.
-- Added or updated some missions from recent Europa Expanded update: Luxembourg, Netherlands (Holland, Friesland, Brabant, Flanders, Gelre/Utrecht), England/Britain, Generic English (Northumberland, London, Wessex, Mercia, East Anglia), Navarra, Generic Iberian (Galicia, Asturias, Leon), Generic French (most of them), Cornwall, Wales, Brittany, Tir na Celtigh, Mann/The Isles, Scotland
+- Added or updated some missions from recent Europa Expanded update: Luxembourg, Netherlands (Holland, Friesland, Brabant, Flanders, Gelre/Utrecht), England/Britain, Generic English (Northumberland, London, Wessex, Mercia, East Anglia), Navarra, Generic Iberian (Galicia, Asturias, Leon), Generic French (bunch of them), Cornwall, Wales, Brittany, Tir na Celtigh, Mann/The Isles, Scotland, Aachen

 As always, report any issues.

+Golden_age_events
+seven cities evnets
 Liege/Belgium
 Switzerland (added (vanilla))
-Achen (added)

 # TODO